Federalsburg, Maryland: Economy

 Crystal Steel Fabricators Inc. is contracted to produce components for Ørsted offshore wind projects in Maryland and New Jersey.

 Arts and culture

 Exeter was listed on the National Register of Historic Places in 1978.

 The town hosted the 58th Annual Delmarva Chicken Festival in 2007 at Marshy Hope Marina Park, the second time it has done so.

 Sports

-Federalsburg was host to three Eastern Shore Baseball League minor league teams – the Athletics, Little A's, and Feds.
+Federalsburg was home to the Federalsburg A's (which was the minor league affiliate of the Philadelphia Athletics), who played at Federal Park.